Build, Test and Deploy

 MultiLevelMap map = new MultiLevelMap((Map<String, Object>) response.getBody());

-assertEquals(name, map.getElement("body.name"));
+assertEquals(NAME, map.getElement("body.name"));

-assertEquals(address, map.getElement("body.address"));
+assertEquals(ADDRESS, map.getElement("body.address"));

-assertEquals(telephone, map.getElement("body.telephone"));
+assertEquals(TELEPHONE, map.getElement("body.telephone"));

 assertEquals(util.date2str(pojo.time), map.getElement("body.time"));